 AMUS provides investment advice to registered investment companies and other institutions.
-AMUS is a wholly-owned subsidiary of HSBC Bank.
-AMUS is a service provider to the Wealth Track Program and other HSI programs as specified in Form ADV Part 1 and 2A and earns fees based on assets invested in the Program.
-In addition, AMUS acts as the investment adviser and/or administrator to certain registered investment companies and other institutions, specifically the money market funds, some of which may be included as investments in the Program.
-Because an AMUS advised money market fund is the only cash sweep option in Wealth Track, AMUS's receipt of advisory and administrative fees from the Fund creates a conflict of interest for HSI, because it has a financial incentive to help its affiliate earn more fees.
-HSI seeks to mitigate this conflict through disclosure in this Brochure.
+AMUS is a service provider to the Program and other HSI programs as specified in Form ADV Part 1 and 2A and earns fees based on assets invested in the Program.
+In addition, AMUS and its affiliates acts as the investment adviser and/or administrator to certain registered investment companies and other institutions, specifically the money market funds, some of which may be included as investments in the Program.